BTCC Masters

-The BTCC Masters was a one off race organised between TOCA director Alan J. Gow and SEAT.
-The race took place at Donington Park on September 26, 2004 at the end of the final race of the 2004 British Touring Car Championship season.
+The BTCC Masters was a one off touring car race organised between motorsport organiser TOCA director Alan J. Gow and car manufacturer SEAT.
+The race took place at the Donington Park National Circuit in Leicestershire, England on 26 September 2004 at the conclusion of the final race of the 2004 British Touring Car Championship.
+All drivers used identical SEAT Leon Cupra R's.
+Anthony Reid was the winner of the race, ahead of Alain Menu in second place and Gabriele Tarquini in third position.